groonga/groonga/doc/source/install/cmake_options.rst

 You can specify multiple paths with separating them with ``:``.

-When using libraries installed via a package manager, you do not need to specify this parameter because ``.cmake`` files for the libraries are in the default search paths of cmake.
+When using libraries installed via a package manager, you do not need to specify this parameter because ``.cmake`` files for the libraries are in the default search paths of CMake.

 When using manual built libraries, you need to specify ``.cmake`` file paths of those libraries by this parameter.